 Climate change : a real menace, not only for the planet

-The depletion of fossil fuels is, however, not the main concern when we speak about energy.
-Burning fossil fuels has been and is still responsible for a massive release of greenhouse gas emissions in the atmosphere, especially carbon dioxide (CO2), as well as as for important air, soil and water pollutions.
+The depletion of fossil fuels is, however, the main concern when we speak about energy.
+Burning fossil fuels has been and is still responsible for a massive release of greenhouse gas emissions in the atmosphere, especially carbon dioxide (CO2), as well as for important air, soil and water pollutions.

 The energy transition is not an option… but is full of opportunities

-All projections show that these impacts will get stronger in the future, to levels that could rapidly become unsustainable.
+All projections show that these impacts will get stronger in the future, and could rapidly become unsustainable.
 It is with this in mind that the International community gathers every year, under the United Nations Framework Convention on Climate Change (UNFCCC), to find an international response to this global issue.
 The first universal agreement on climate was established during the 21st Conference of Parties of the UNFCCC (COP21) in Paris in 2015, setting the objective to contain global warming as far below 2°C by the end of this century.
 This agreement has since then be signed and ratified by a high number of countries and is now into force.